VT Markets APP

 US is easing its travel advisories on many nations, including Canada, France, and Germany.
 The CDC lowered 61 countries from a ‘level 4’ discouraged all travel to a ‘level 3’ recommending travel under full vaccination, and 50 countries and territories from ‘level 2’ to ‘level 1’.

-The Internal Revenue Service (IRS) asks Congress to authorize data collection on currency transactions valued over $10,000.
-IRS’s Chief Charles Rettig estimates around $1 trillion tax generated in space escapes from IRS each year.
+The Internal Revenue Service (IRS) asks Congress to authorize data collection on cryptocurrency transactions valued over $10,000.
+IRS’s Chief Charles Rettig estimates around $1 trillion tax generated in crypto space escapes from IRS each year.
 Perhaps a much urgent need for the data probing power is to crack down illicit usage of these digital currencies, which have been demanded increasingly by perpetrators of ransomware attacks on corporate computer networks.

 Main Pairs Movement: